TRAINEE journalist Charles Thomson has helped put South East Essex College on the map after winning a top award with part of his final

 One judge commented: “I thought it was the best piece of student journalism I’d read in a long time, if not ever.”

-The college’s three-year journalism degree is designed to meet the creative interests of students and the expectations of employers and training bodies, such as the National Council for the Training of Journalists.
+The college’s three-year journalism degree is designed to meet the creative interests of students and the expectations of employers and training bodies, such as the National Council for the

 Course leader Helen Hewland said: “Students write profile features, in-depth features and colour pieces.
 We hope more of our students will feel encouraged by Charlie’s success.”

 As well as the accolade, Charles won a week-long placement at the Guardian headquarters and has already set his sights on writing for the paper.